quaderno/quaderno-api/source/includes/_recurring.md

 # Recurring

-A recurring is a special document that periodically renews itself and generates a recurring recurring or expense.
+A recurring is a special document that periodically renews itself and generates a recurring invoice or expense.

 ## Create a recurring